-Note that you must also check the peer's name in order to check if the verified certificate belongs to the actual peer, see gnutls\x509\crt\check\hostname() , or use gnutls\certificate\verify\peers3() .
+Note that you must also check the peer's name in order to check if the verified certificate belongs to the actual peer, see gnutls\x509\crt\check\hostname(), or use gnutls\certificate\verify\peers3().

-Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) on success.
+Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) when the peer's certificate was successfully parsed, irrespective of whether it was verified.